 Where to Watch: Buy on DVD.

-Why You Should Watch: While I haven’t seen this one, it’s described as a cute modern version of Sense and Sensibility starring the Duff sisters.
+Why You Should Watch: It’s a cute modern version of Sense and Sensibility starring the Duff sisters.

 What You Need to Know: Rare copies apparently exist!
 So, keep your eyes peeled.
 However, there is no current way to watch.